No More Smelly Bins: Tips to Deodorize Your Garbage

 Dryer Sheets

 Dryer sheets are incredibly versatile and can be used in your laundry or polish bathroom appliances.
-They also have to ability to capture foul odors coming from your garbage.
+They can also trap foul odors coming from your garbage.

 All you need to do is add one or two sheets to the bottom of your kitchen garbage bag.
-I also like to add one to my outdoor garbage can whenever I add any food waste.
+I also like adding one to my outdoor garbage can whenever I add food waste.

 Dryer sheets are best used to maintain your trash can after thoroughly washing, deodorizing, and disinfecting.